rohan-cce/Learn-and-Grow/README.md

     - [How a website can steal all your cookies](https://medium.com/@kanytu/firefox-and-how-a-website-could-steal-all-of-your-cookies-581fe4648e8d)
     - [Potential security threats to your computer](https://telegra.ph/Potential-Security-Threats-To-Your-Computer-Systems-11-16)
 - 🚧 Working on Menu Item With Hover Effect
-- ✔️ Read And Understood (Page Number 28-39) in Data Structures and Algorithm made easy by Narsimha karumanchi
+- ✔️ Read And Understood (Page Number 28-39) in Data Structures and Algorithm made easy by Narasimha karumanchi
 ***
 </p></details>